RTEMS/rtems-docs/networking/using_networking_rtems_app.rst

     You can also use ``rtems_bsdnet_do_bootp_rootfs`` to have a set of standard files created with the information return by the BOOTP/DHCP protocol.
 The IP address is added to :file:`/etc/hosts` with the host name and domain returned.
 If no host name or domain is returned``me.mydomain`` is used.
-The BOOTP/DHCP server’s address is also added to :file:`/etc/hosts`.
+The BOOTP/DHCP server's address is also added to :file:`/etc/hosts`.
 The domain name server listed in the BOOTP/DHCP information are added to :file:`/etc/resolv.conf`.
 A``search`` record is also added if a domain is returned.
 The files are created if they do not exist.